dugoh/nullmodem/README.md

 Known problems / limitations:
 - Flow control via XON/XOFF is not implemented.
-- a 4k buffer is allocated for each virtual COM port (when opened).
+- a 4k buffer is allocated for each virtual serial port (when opened).
 This may be a bit large.
 - The timer that is used to emulate the line speed fires 20 times per second, even when no port is open (although it does not do much apart from checking every port whether it is open).
   This may put an unnecessary load on the system.